unlock-protocol/unlock/tests/README.md

 ## Running locally

 It is possible to run the tests locally, without docker running.
-Additionnaly, running the test locally allows for a little more flexibility to debug.
+Additionally, running the test locally allows for a little more flexibility to debug.
 For example, even if the tests are running in a headless way by default, they can be run in an actual web browser which lets the developer see what is being rendered on screen.